Predator792002/Git_Tech_Doc/README.md

 cd git-docs

 # Open in your preferred way:
-# Option 1: Open index.html directly in browser
+# Option 1: Open index.html directly in the browser
 open index.html

 # Option 2: Use a local server (recommended)